 Top facts you need to know about The Legend, Ronaldinho

-Ronaldinho is one of the big names to be counted for everyone who has the smallest knowledge about football.
-The legendary football player was born on March 21, 1980, in Porto Alegre, Brazil.
+The legendary football player, Ronaldinho, was born on March 21, 1980, in Porto Alegre, Brazil.

 The Brazilian football phenomenon is best known for his insane freestyle tricks.
 He soon gained authority in the Brazilian National Football Team that won FIFA World Cup in 2002.

 Moreover, he also helped FC Barcelona win the champions league title.
 Ronaldinho last played for Fluminense FC and ended his playing career due to his low performance.

 It was speculated that the Brazilian was born to be a playmaker in football history, and he proved by winning back to back FIFA Player of the Year in 2004 and 2005.
 He is viewed as a standout among the best play creators ever.

 Ronaldinho was the youngest of a poor family with 3 children.
 He lost his father in a pool accident when he was only 8 years old.
 Later, he became famous for his Brazilian flair and trickery.

 Like all poor children born in Brazil, their liberation was in football.
 The age of the ball was more evident than how he touched the ball.
 He entered the infrastructure of the Gremio club for his young talents.

 It didn’t take much for him to become one of the most talked-about players in Brazil in 1998.

 Ronaldinho has become one of the indispensable players of the Brazilian national team.
 He did things on the field that made people stay glued to their T.V sets; He was intoxicating.
 There is a saying: "Ronaldo makes you love Real Madrid, Messi makes you love Barcelona, but Ronaldinho makes you love football"